yiisoft/yii2/docs/guide/start-gii.md

 ![CRUD Generator](images/start-gii-crud.png)

+Note, this picture has a mistake: the correct value of View Path is "@app/views/country", NOT "app\view\country".

 Next, click on the "Preview" button.
 You will see a list of files to be generated, as shown below.

 ![CRUD Generator Preview](images/start-gii-crud-preview.png)